CAVaccineInventory/vial/README.md

 - Django ORM models for the new schema currently under discussion
 - Populates the state and county tables with 50 states + every county in CA
 - Configures Django Admin to run against those new models
-- Continuous Deployment to a staging environment (temporarily hosted on Heroku)
+- Continuous Deployment to a staging environment
 - Imports existing location and reports data from Airtable
 - Provides a number of [fully documented](docs/api.md) APIs:
   - `POST /api/submitReport` that imitates the Netlify/Airtable one for submitting a call report